 - Using a pastry blender or 2 knives, cut chilled butter into dry mixture until it resembles coarse crumbs.

-- Add the wet mixture to the dry mixture then stir with a large spoon until the dough forms into a ball.
-It should be smooth to the touch but not dry.
-If dough is wet and sticky, add more flour and stir again.
-If you dough is dry, add a splash of water and stir again.
+- Add the flax egg, pumpkin and vanilla to the dry mixture then stir with a large spoon until the dough forms into a ball (we like to work the dough into a ball with clean hands).
+The dough should be smooth to the touch (maybe a hair sticky).
+If dough is wet and sticky, add a little more flour and stir again.
+If the dough is dry, add a splash of water and stir again.

-- Roll dough into 24 golf ball-sized pieces, placing 12 on each baking sheet allowing enough room so that they won’t touch when flattened.
+- Roll dough into 28-30 golf ball-sized pieces, placing on two baking sheet allowing enough room so that they won’t touch when flattened.

 - Using your hand, gently flatten each ball of dough so that it’s about ¼-inch thick and 2 ½-inches in diameter.